Iran–Serbia relations

-Iran–Serbia relations are diplomatic relations between the Islamic Republic of Iran and the Republic of Serbia.
-Iran has an embassy in Belgrade and Serbia has an embassy in Tehran.
-In 2017, the government of Serbia announced that in order to improve bilateral relations as well as to attract tourists and investors to Serbia, it has passed a legislation to abolish visa requirements for citizens of Iran and India intending to travel to the country.
-Both Iran and Serbia are considered allies of Russia and China.
+Iran and Serbia maintain diplomatic relations established between Iran and Kingdom of Yugoslavia in 1937.
+From 1937 to 2006, Iran maintained relations with the Kingdom of Yugoslavia, the Socialist Federal Republic of Yugoslavia (SFRY), and the Federal Republic of Yugoslavia (FRY) (later Serbia and Montenegro), of which Serbia is considered shared (SFRY) or sole (FRY) legal successor.

 Relations

-Relations during the Yugoslav Wars
+Yugoslav Wars

-Iran's relations with Serbia (then part of Yugoslavia) were strained during the Yugoslav Wars in which Iran supported the Bosnian Muslims against opposing rebel Bosnian Serb forces.
+Iran's relations with Serbia (then part of Yugoslavia) were strained during the Yugoslav Wars in which Iran supported the government of the Republic of Bosnia and Herzegovina against opposing rebel Bosnian Serb forces.
 According to a former Islamic Revolutionary Guard Corps (IRGC) commander, the IRGC sent 400 of its fighters to Bosnia during the war to train Bosnian mujahideen fighters.
-In addition to training, Iran was given the green light by the Clinton administration to supply the Bosnian army with an extensive array of weaponry including assault rifles, ammunition, mortars, anti-tank weapons and SAM's.
+In addition to training, Iran was given the green light by the Clinton administration to supply the Army of the Republic of Bosnia and Herzegovina with an extensive array of weaponry including assault rifles, ammunition, mortars, anti-tank weapons and SAM's.

 Unsubstantiated reports during the Kosovo War stated that Iran sent up to four arms shipments to the KLA.

 Iran Air's refueling hub in Belgrade

-From March to June 2011, Iran Air made scheduled landings in Belgrade for fueling aircraft which had been denied kerosene in airports in the European Union.
+In 2011, Iran Air made scheduled landings in Belgrade for fueling aircraft which had been denied kerosene in airports in the European Union.
 After 18 June 2011, Belgrade Nikola Tesla Airport revoked landing rights for Iran Air, citing pressure from the United States.

-NAM relationship
+Non-Aligned Movement

 The Imperial State of Iran and the Socialist Federal Republic of Yugoslavia were the founding members of the Non-Aligned Movement in 1961.

-In September 2011, the Deputy Foreign Minister of Iran, Mohammed Akondzadeh, visited Serbia during the annual NAM council held in Belgrade that year, declared that Iran did not recognize Kosovo as a sovereign nation, and that he hoped friendly relations between Serbia and Iran would progress further.
+In 2011, the Deputy Foreign Minister of Iran, Mohammed Akondzadeh, visited Serbia during the annual Non-Aligned Movement council held in Belgrade that year, declared that Iran did not recognize Kosovo as a sovereign nation, and that he hoped friendly relations between Serbia and Iran would progress further.
 Less than a year later, Ivan Mrkić traveled to Tehran to represent Serbia at the 16th Summit of the Non-Aligned Movement.
-It was reported on 31 August 2012 that Mrkić addressed the summit participants that Serbia wishes to remain engaged with NAM member states while devoting to accession to the EU.
+It was reported on 31 August 2012 that Mrkić addressed the summit participants that Serbia wishes to remain engaged with Non-Aligned Movement member states while devoting to accession to the EU.